idealfoxman0830/background_keychain/README.md

 ### 3. Lock your device and then unlock it

-After entering the background the app will read from the keychain and update a label on screen.
+After entering the background the app will read from the Keychain and update a label on screen.
 After unlocking, you will see if that background read was successful.

 <img src='Images/keychain_demo_3_v2.png'
   alt="Keychain Background Read Demo 1" width='300'>